Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Well, hold on.

-I think if ice is confronted with a little Norwegian grandma and a guy named Jose who doesn't speak a lick of English, and either trying to pick up illegals, probably go for Jose, right?
+I think if ICE is confronted with a little Norwegian grandma and a guy named Jose who doesn't speak a lick of English and they're trying to pick up illegals, probably go for Jose, right?

-I would I would not pick the white person.
+I would not pick the white person because she didn't.

-And if there's a group of people speaking Spanish, you should be able to directly target them due to the Spanish that they're speaking.
+And if there's a group of people speaking Spanish, you should be able to directly target them due to the Spanish that they're speaking to.

 Speaking Spanish is not a race.